-A DHCP server (Dynamic Host Configuration Protocol server) is a network service that automatically assigns IP addresses and other network configuration settings—like the default gateway, subnet mask, and DNS servers—to devices on a network.
+A DHCP server (Dynamic Host Configuration Protocol server) is a network service.
+It automatically assigns IP addresses and other network configuration settings.
+These settings include the default gateway, subnet mask, and DNS servers to devices on a network.

-Instead of manually setting an IP address for each device (which can be time-consuming and error-prone), the DHCP server does it automatically.
+The DHCP server automatically sets an IP address for each device.
+This eliminates the need for manual configuration, which can be time-consuming and error-prone.
 This is especially useful in networks with many devices, like homes, offices, or schools.
 You know about the DHCP Server, but you can also learn how to configure DHCP Server on Mikrotik here.

 How It Works: